[ Printer Friendly Version ] [ Report Abuse ]

 “Alright.
 Good practice today guys.
 Next practice is tomorrow morning at six sharp.”
 The whole team groans, but deep inside (and I mean really deep) they know it’s for the best.
 Well, I think they do.

-They all fly down one by one and when the last member reaches the ground, I point my broom downwards and swiftly make my way through the wind til my feet touch the grass.
-Once I do I see Nott, Scorpius, and Blaine trying and failing to get the bludgers back into the box.
+They all fly down one by one and when the last member reaches the ground, I point my broom downwards and swiftly make my way through the wind till my feet touch the dewy grass.
+Once I land, my eyes land on Nott, Scorpius, and Blaine trying and failing to get the bludgers back into the Quidditch equipment box.
 Sighing, I wave them off.
 “Go in and change.
 I’ll pack up.”

-Nott shrugs and walks back towards the castle.
-Scorpius and Blaine peer at me asking me with their eyes if I do need help.
-I motion them to go on and they relentlessly go.
+Nott shrugs and treks toward out changing rooms.
+Scorpius and Blaine peer at me, asking me silently if I need help.
+I motion them to go on and they relentlessly follow Nott.

-It takes precisely twenty-eight minutes to get both bludgers and the snitch back in the box (the Quaffle was already placed there by Nott).
-Kneeling down, I bend over and close the latch and when I stand back up, I am surprised by the figure a few feet away from me.
+It takes precisely twenty-eight minutes to get both bludgers and the snitch back into the trunk (the Quaffle was already placed there by Nott).
+Kneeling down, I bend over and close the latch and when I stand back up, I am surprised by the figure a couple away from me.

 “Finishing up practice I see.”
 His bulky and tall build has always made him a bit intimidating.
 And right now, the top of his head reaches a few inches taller than my own, making me a tad worried.
 I’m not scared that he’ll punch me, no- I’m scared of what his words will do.

 “Yeah,” I say grabbing the handle on one end of the box while he grabs the other.
-We carry it into the storage room, not saying a word to each other.
+We carry it into the storage room, not speaking a word to each other.